weewx/weewx/docs/custom/cheetah.md

     </tbody>
 </table>

-## Unit conversion options
+### Unit conversion options

-The tag _`optional_unit_conversion`_ can be used with either current observations or aggregations.
+The option _`optional_unit_conversion`_ can be used with either current observations or with aggregations.
 If supplied, the results will be converted to the specified units.
 For example, if you have set `group_pressure` to inches of mercury (`inHg`), then the tag

     Today's average pressure=$day.barometer.avg